Birth control pills and weight gain

 Some progestin-dominant pills can cause appetite increase and permanent weight gain.
 Pill-related depression may also lead to increased appetite and weight gain.
 Have you noticed a dip in your mood lately or more frequent snack cravings?
 If you feel bothered by some of these side effects, your health care provider can prescribe a different brand of pills or recommend another method of birth control.

 On the other hand, there are many reasons why women gain weight that are not pill-related.
 For example, are there small changes in your diet that you may not have noticed, like snacking at work or having more drinks on the weekends with friends?
 Does your excerise routine include weight lifting?
 Increased muscle mass may explain some of those extra pounds.
 Talk with your health care provider about the extra weight you've gained, and, together, you may be able to find the cause.
-At Columbia, call x4-2284 or log on to Open Communicator to make an appointment with a provider at Medical Services.
+At Columbia, students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 Outside of Columbia, contact a women's health care provider.
 If your weight gain is determined to be pill-related, your provider can change your prescription to minimize any weight gain.

 Taking birth control certainly has pros and cons, but the idea that the pill causes women to gain weight is mostly a myth.
 Before ditching the pill, try talking with your health care provider about your birth control options and other explanations for your weight gain.